phpspec/phpspec/docs/manual/prophet-objects.rst

         }

 The difference is one of style.
 You may prefer to use mocks and say what should happen beforehand.
-Or you may prefer to use spies and say what should have happened afterwards.
+You may prefer to use spies and say what should have happened afterwards.